SanketLV/Uber/Backend/README.md

 ### Description

-Creates a new ride by providing pickup, dropoff, and vehicle type.
+Creates a new ride by providing pickup location, drop-off location, and vehicle type.
 Requires authentication.

 ### Required Data

-- `pickup` (string, required): Must be at least 3 characters long.
+- `pickupLocation` (string, required): Must be at least 3 characters long.
-- `dropoff` (string, required): Must be at least 3 characters long.
+- `dropOffLocation` (string, required): Must be at least 3 characters long.
 - `vehicleType` (string, required): Must be one of the following values: `car`, `moto`, `auto`.

 ### Response Example